Kankakee Kanks

 The Kankakee Kanks were a minor league baseball team located in Kankakee, Illinois.
-Kankakee teams played a member of the Class D level Northern Association in 1910, playing as the Kankakee "Kays" and the Illinois-Missouri League from 1912 to 1914.
+The Kankakee Kanks played as a member of the Class D level Illinois-Missouri League from 1912 to 1914.
+The Kankakee "Kays" were the first minor league team based in Kankakee, playing as members of the 1910 Northern Association.

 The Kankakee teams hosted home minor league games on the grounds of the Kankakee State Hospital.

-Baseball Hall of Fame inductee Casey Stengel played for the 1910 Kankakee Kays, beginning his first professional season.
+Baseball Hall of Fame inductee Casey Stengel played for the 1910 Kankakee Kays in his first professional season.

 History

-Northern Association 1910
+1910: Northern Association

-Minor league baseball began in Kankakee, Illinois in 1910.
-The Kankakee Kays became charter members of the Class D level Northern Association.
-The Clinton Teddies, Decatur Commodores, Elgin Kittens, Freeport Pretzels, Jacksonville Jacks, Joliet Jolly-ites and Muscatine Pearl Finders Joined Kankakee as the charter members of the eight–team league, which began play on May 10,1910.
+Minor league baseball began in Kankakee, Illinois in 1910, when the Kankakee Kays team became charter members of the Class D level Northern Association.
+The Clinton Teddies, Decatur Commodores, Elgin Kittens, Freeport Pretzels, Jacksonville Jacks, Joliet Jolly-ites and Muscatine Pearl Finders teams Joined Kankakee as the charter members of the eight–team league, which began play on May 10,1910.

 In their first season of minor league play, the Kankakee franchise folded during the season.
-On July 11, 1910, the Kankakee Kays were in 3rd place with a 34–24 record under manager Dan Collins when the franchise disbanded.
+On July 11, 1910, the Kankakee Kays were in third place with a 34–24 record under manager Dan Collins when the franchise disbanded.
 The Elgin Kittens franchise disbanded on the same day.
-The Northern Association completely disbanded on July 17, 1910.
+Less than a week later, the Northern Association completely disbanded on July 17, 1910.

 Casey Stengel

-Baseball Hall of Fame inductee Casey Stengel made his professional debut for the Kays on May 10, 1910.
-At age 19, Stengel hit .251 with one home run in 59 games for Kankakee.
+Baseball Hall of Fame member Casey Stengel made his professional debut for the Kankakee Kays in 1910.
+Stengel played his first professional game in the season opener on May 10, 1910.
+At age 19, Stengel hit .251 with one home run, playing in 59 games for Kankakee.

-In talking about playing in Kankakee Casey Stengel said, "We did not draw (fans) and getting paid was quite an adventure."
-Stengel had claimed he received only half of his $135 per month check when Kankakee had folded in July, 1910.
+In talking about his season playing in Kankakee Casey Stengel said, "We did not draw (fans) and getting paid was quite an adventure."
+Stengel claimed he had received only half of his $135 per month check when Kankakee had folded in July 1910.
 Years later, at his birthday party in 1956, the Kankakee Federal Savings and Loan Association presented Stengel with a check.
-The check was for $483.05, calculated off the original $67.50 owed, plus interest over 46 years.
+The check was for $483.05, calculated off the original $67.50 owed, plus interest accrued over 46 years.
 Stengel donated the gift to the Kankakee Little League.